ariana124/holberton-system_engineering-devops/README.md

 ## System Engineering and Devops

 > This repository contains the projects under System Engineering and Devops.
-The projects contained here are primarily focused on using and  getting familiar with the shell.
+The projects contained here are primarily written in Bash, and are focused on using and getting familiar with the shell.

 | Project | Description |
 |--|--|